norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 "_Playgrounds_," on the other hand, most often live up to their namesake: Data Scientists haphazardly adjusting model parameters, test-driving whatever novel methodologies are in vogue at the moment, and traversing down rabbit holes totally unrelated to the initial objective.

-Experimenters report experiment state with metrics - how many test cases remain, how the scores are trending, and if the hypthe
+Experiments report metrics - how many test cases remain, how the scores are trending, and if the hypothesis under test is a statistical improvement.
+Playgrounds produce updates like "I'm working on making x better" or "we're still

 ### Treat Ground Truth Like an Evil Genie
 In every genie story someone falls prey to the curse of ambiguous wishes.
 The genie twists assumptions, plays on words, and transforms every wish into a curse.